Antwerp: Music and festivals

-The band dEUS was formed in 1991 in Antwerp. dEUS began their career as a covers band, but soon began writing their own material.
-Their musical influences range from folk and punk to jazz and progressive rock. black wave. (also known as blackwavedot) is an Antwerp hip-hop duo composed of producer Willem Ardui and rapper Jay Walker.
-Their influences include The Roots, Prince, Parliament-Funkadelic and Brockhampton.
-Confetti's were a new beat band at the end of the 80's.
-Their name stems from the name of a nightclub in the Antwerps affluent suburb of Brasschaat.
-Their 1st video for 'The Sound of C' was shot on the main Antwerp shopping street.
-Pump Up the Jam the eurobeat/dance song that reached top positions in charts worldwide in 1989 was produced in Antwerp.
-Belgian-Congolese singer Ya Kid K had Antwerp as her Belgian home base.
+A band originating in Antwerp achieving major international success is Deus.

 Some well known festivals around the city are: Linkerwoofer, a pop-rock music festival located at the left bank of the Scheldt.
 This music festival starts in August and mostly local Belgian musicians play and perform in this event.
 Jazz Middelheim is an annual summer jazz festival in the Middelheim Park.
 Tomorrowland is probably the most famous festival to arise from Antwerp.
-Though the festival is effectively located 15 km (10 mi) south of the city its founders in the past organised a festival ('Antwerp is burning') within city limits.
+Though the festival is effectively located 15 km (10 mi) south of the city in Boom, its founders in the past organised a festival ('Antwerp is burning') within city limits.
 The office of the company behind Tomorrowland (weareone.world bvba) is located in the heart of the city.
 The company founders are involved in conceptualising urban planning concepts for specific Antwerp areas and are known to invite their favourite Antwerp food places to set up a pop-up at the festival.
 Sfinks festival is a global pop festival that takes place annually in Boechout, a village southeast of Antwerp.
 The first edition dates from 1976.
 Other popular festivals are Fire Is Gold, Ampere Open Air and Vaag Outdoor focusing more on hip-hop music, house and techno.